ahinkel/velma/README.md

 ## Dependencies:

-Please see the includes in the code: VELMA_early.ino
+- Please see the includes in the code: VELMA_early.ino
+- WiFi and an internet connection are required.

 ## How to Use:

 1. Obtain ESP32 microcontroller or adapt code for another chip.
+You will also need a 5V power adapter to power your VELMA.
 2. Create a new email that can send you alerts.
 Using your own email is not recommended.
 3. Fill in preferences, API keys (you may need to sign up for open weather -- its free), and SSID/WiFi info.
 (Search for "//change for each user")
 4. Ensure configureNewUser() function has 0 in line: EEPROM.write(NEW_USER, 0);